eszuszu/tic-tac-toe-react-extended/README.md

 # Tic-Tac-Toe Game in Next.js

-### *This is a Next.js project, bootstrapped with create-next-app.
-It’s an extended version of React’s Tic-Tac-Toe Tutorial, with additional features and customizations.*
+***This is a Next.js project, bootstrapped with create-next-app.
+It’s an extended version of React’s Tic-Tac-Toe Tutorial, with additional features and customizations.
+You can check it out at https://react.dev/learn/tutorial-tic-tac-toe but do note that there are major differences between this project and that tutorial***

 ## Features

   - Game State Management: useState to manage board, move history, and player turns.